tkey/tkey/README.md

 const previousPolyID = pubPoly.getPolynomialID();
 const existingShareIndexes = tkey.metadata.getShareIndexesForPolynomial(previousPolyID);

-// increase thresold to 4.
+// increase threshold to 4.
 4/5 tkey
 // _refreshShares() is an internal function.
 Use it with caution. await tkey._refreshShares(4, existingShareIndexes, previousPolyID);